bleonardb3/DS_POT_02-07/Lab-1/README.md

 ## Introduction:

-This lab will introduce Watson Knowledge Catalog.
-Watson Knowledge Catalog is a secure enterprise catalog to discover, catalog and govern your data/models with greater efficiency.
+This lab will introduce you to the features of IBM's Watson Knowledge Catalog.
+Watson Knowledge Catalog is a secure enterprise catalog to discover, catalog and govern your data and modeling assets with greater efficiency.

 ## Objectives: